klmmmv/thesis/chap6.md

 ## Future Work

-The idea of the compiler based virtual machine architecture is a interdisciplinary concept and there are many question yet to be answered.
+The idea of the compiler based virtual machine architecture is an interdisciplinary concept and there are many question yet to be answered.
 When we look at the phases of compiler theory, the phase of optimization of business processes in their compiled format is still unexplored.
 Research has to tackle the question if and how the